 Anyone who wants to have optimal health, and a way to get there.
 Just like anyone with teeth should see a dentist; infants, children, seniors, and everyone with a spine should see a chiropractor.

 The first thing you’ll be asked to do is to complete your “Personal Health History Questionnaire”.
 During your consultation, we will ask questions regarding your present health concern as well as your overall past and present health stresses, which may have caused Vertebral Subluxations.
 Once the doctor has acquired all necessary information, he will explain to you exactly what will follow in the examination.
 He will educate you on exactly what he is looking for, why he is looking for Vertebral Subluxations, how they are possibly related to your health concerns and any follow up procedures if Vertebral Subluxations are found.

 The staff will schedule you for your personal “Report of Findings”, as soon as possible.
 The fee for this follow up visit is included in your examination fee.
-At your Report of Findings (ROF), Dr. Ferris and/or Dr. Luckey will explain to you where he has found nerve interference, Vertebral Subluxations, and how severe the situation is.
-He will outline a course of action, BASED ON YOUR NEEDS, which may include, but not limited to, Spinal Adjustments, exercises and lifestyle recommendations.
+At your Report of Findings (ROF), Dr. Ferris and/or Dr. Johnstone will explain to you where he has found nerve interference, Vertebral Subluxations, and how severe the situation is.
+He will outline a course of action, based on your customized needs, which may include, but not limited to, Spinal Adjustments, exercises and lifestyle recommendations.

 Subluxation is a misalignment of the spinal bones that result in nerves getting choked or irritated and cause your body to malfunction.
 Subluxations have a multitude of causes.
 From the moment we are born we are subjected to a wider variety of physical, chemical and mental stressors.
 The first subluxation can occur as early as the birth process or very early in life.